 Conveniently an Orphan: Chris, Claire, Leon, and Sheva fall under this according to novels and guidebooks, with Jill also possibly qualifying (we don't know what happened to her dad).
 This, of course, leaves them free to go save the world.
 No indications are given of Ada's parentage, but judging by her choice in occupation, they're likely either estranged or dead.
+With Jake, it is a major character trait.
 In fact, the only characters in the entire series with at least one confirmed parent are Ashley, Steve, Sherry, and the multiple generations of Ashfords (Capcom felt the need to give them an entire family tree).

 Cool Hat: Jill likes berets.
 She switches them for a baseball cap.